thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-arduino.md

 {:copy-code}
 ```

-Connect your Arduino UNO device via USB cable and select "Arduino/Genuino Uno" port in Arduino IDE.
-Compile and Upload your sketch to the device using "Upload" button.
+Connect your Arduino UNO device via USB cable and select `Arduino/Genuino Uno` port in Arduino IDE.
+Compile and upload your sketch to the device using `Upload` button.

 After application will be uploaded and started it will try to connect MQTT client to the TBMQ broker, subscribe for a topic and publish a message.

 ##### Troubleshooting

-When the application is running you can select "Arduino/Genuino Uno" port in Arduino IDE and open "Serial Monitor" in order to view debug information produced by serial output.
+When the application is running you can select `Arduino/Genuino Uno` port in Arduino IDE and open `Serial Monitor` in order to view debug information produced by serial output.

 ##### See also